These easy chicken birria tacos, also called quesabirria tacos, will become your new favorite and taco Tuesday will never be the same.

 - ½ teaspoon Salt

-- 1 teaspoon Better Than Bouillon, chicken flavor
+- 1 teaspoon Better Than Bouillon, chicken flavor, or other chicken bouillon (check for gluten free)

 - 7.75 ounces El Pato Jalapeno Salsa, green can or whichever El Pato desired